-Health & Safety Committee - Chair: Professor Gareth Roberts
+Health & Safety Committee - Chair Professor Gareth Roberts

-The Health & Safety Committee is responsible for fulfilling the legal obligations of the University in relation to matters of health and safety, for ensuring that reasonable steps are taken to promote the health and safety of staff, students, authorised visitors and members of the public lawfully entering the University.
-It also advises the University on questions of health and safety policy, oversees the implementation of the approved University Health & Safety Policy and recommends to the Council any amendments required.
-The Committee is chaired by the Pro-Chancellor / Deputy Chair and includes a staff member on the Council, the President of the Students' Union, the Vice-Chancellor and Deputy Vice-Chancellor as well as a number of senior executives and health and safety representatives from Colleges and Professional Services.
+The Health & Safety Committee is responsible for The Welsh Language Affairs Committee is responsible fulfilling the legal obligations of the University in for promoting bilingualism on behalf of the Council, relation to matters of health and safety, for ensuring within the University, and also in relation to any of the that reasonable steps are taken to promote the health University's objectives.
+It also ensures compliance and safety of staff, students, authorised visitors and with the Welsh language legislative framework and the University's Language Policy.
+The Committee reports members of the public lawfully entering the University.
+It also advises the University on guestions of health to the Council and prepares an Annual Report for the and safety policy, oversees the implementation Council. of the approved University Health & Safety Policy The Committee is chaired by the Pro-Chancellor, and and recommends to the Council any amendments also includes an independent member of Council the required.
+The Committee is chaired by the Pro-President of UMCB, a staff member on the Council Chancellor / Deputy Chair and includes a staff member as well as other relevant senior officers from the on the Council, the President of the Students' Union, University. the Vice-Chancellor and Deputy Vice-Chancellor as well as a number of senior executives and health and During the academic year 2021/22 the Committee safety representatives from Colleges and Professional met on three occasions and the following items were Services. discussed: